 - Resourceful: The software has been upgraded to the latest version, where the user is able to scale the display.
 Here the size of the window can be minimized, yet the user can view everything.
 VirtualBox also allows the user the feature to cap or limit the CPU and IO time of the virtual machine.
 This ensures that the resources of the hardware or user’s own machine do not get drained.

 - Personalization: There are various Operating Systems like Linux.
-Mac and Solaris supported by VirtualBox.
-The user can choose to create multiple platforms or assemble on one server, which can be used for the purpose of testing and development.
+Mac and Solaris are supported by VirtualBox.
+The user can choose to create multiple platforms or assemble them on one server, which can be used for the purpose of testing and development.